Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

   * **Type of user:** Player
   * **Description:** A parent, planning a fun night with their kids might select or make their own category to challenge other family members.

-* **US-7**:
-*  **Type of User**: Player
-*  **Description**: After answering a question for three times without getting it right, the player is provided access to the hint button which gives a hint, helping the player answer the question.
-Using the hint button does have a point panelty which is deducted from your total score.

-* **US-8**:
-*  **Type of Users**: Players
-*  **Description**: A group of players can join a local game in which the questions and thier answers are entered by the player before the game starts.
-Once the game starts the questions that are asked are from the list of questions entered before and the points of each user is kept track of.
-At the end of the game the top three scores are displayed from highest to the lowest.

 * **US-5**: